See MapTrack in action

 Duplicate purchases made unnecessarily

-Summary: Poor visibility leads to downtime and higher costs.
+Summary: Poor visibility leads to downtime and higher costs, underlining the need for a better system to track and manage school assets effectively.

 How Tracking Systems Prevent Equipment Loss